 Advancements in electric vehicle manufacturing are transforming the entire global automobile industry and driving increased battery demand and it has been suggested that one third of all new cars sold worldwide could be electric by the end of the decade.
 The Li-ion battery is powering the electric vehicle revolution around the world.
-This market is growing exponentially and with projected increased production of electric vehicles is expected to continue to grow into the future.
-While much of the attention has been devoted to lithium and cobalt, manganese is one of the overlooked but strategically important mineral components on the cathode part of the Li-ion battery.
+The market is growing exponentially and with projected increased production of electric vehicles is expected to continue to grow into the future.
+While much of the attention has been devoted to lithium and cobalt, manganese is one of the overlooked but strategically important mineral components.
 NMC (nickel/manganese/cobalt) batteries are becoming the most widely used rechargeable battery for next-generation automotive and industrial uses.
 Manganese battery demand is expected to grow strongly.

-At Tesla Battery Day on September 22, 2020, Tesla announced that it intends to use a nickel-manganese [NM] cathode battery (2/3 nickel, 1/3 manganese) for its medium to long range vehicles.
-Previously Tesla only used nickel-cobalt-alumina [NCA] for its cathode material, with no manganese.
-The main reasons to shift towards manganese are that it provides increased safety, lower costs, and is relatively easy to source, especially when compared to cobalt.
+At Tesla Battery Day on September 22, 2020, Tesla announced that it intends to use a nickel-manganese [NM] cathode/battery (2/3 nickel, 1/3 manganese) for its mid-range vehicles.
+Previously Tesla only used nickel-cobalt-alumina [NCA] for its cathodes, with no manganese.
+The main reason to shift towards manganese is that it is lower cost and relatively easy to source, especially when compared to cobalt.
 Tesla's deployment of manganese in its batteries is expected to drive an increase in high-purity manganese demand.